 Some of our larger patients include, but are not limited to: horses, goats, sheep, llamas and alpaca.
 Our large animal care services include almost all of the services available to smaller animals in addition to: parasite prevention and control, pre-purchase consultations, lameness exams, and equine reproductive services.

 Losing a pet is a traumatic and tragic event.
 While collars and ID tags are helpful, they can break or fall-off.
 Microchips, however, are implanted using a hypodermic needle and are no more painful than a routine vaccine.
 They are not GPS devices and cannot track your animal if it gets lost - rather, they are activated by a scanner which displays an identification number transmitted from the microchip.
 Animal shelters and veterinary clinics can then match the identification number from the scanner to the owner utilizing the information in the microchip registry.

 When you’re busy traveling or working, it isn’t always possible to allow your pet to stay home alone.
 While it can be difficult to leave your pet in someone else’s care while you’re away, you can be assured that we will treat them like our very own pets here are Advanced Veterinary Care.
 Our boarding services include: supervised care, meals, regular potty breaks and playtime with our staff members.

 If your pet is experiencing an emergency right now, please call 217.347.2838 immediately.
-We are available 24 hours a day, 365 days a year should your pet need immediate, emergency medical assistance.
+We are available to our clients 24 hours a day, should your pet need immediate, emergency medical assistance.
 Signs your pet might need emergency treatment include: bleeding, severe coughing or choking, severe diarrhea or vomiting, difficulty giving birth, ingested toxin, severe injury, lethargic or non-responsive behavior, lumps that are growing rapidly or are bleeding, difficulty urinating and dramatic or unexplained weight loss.